thomasjungblut/go-sstables/README.md

 `go-sstables` is a Go library that contains NoSQL database building blocks like a sequential record format (recordio), a sorted string table (sstable), a write-ahead-log (WAL), and a memory store (memstore) that stores key/value pairs in memory using a skip list.

+You can frequently find those in embedded databases as well, notable examples are [RocksDB](https://github.com/facebook/rocksdb) or [LevelDB](https://github.com/google/leveldb).

 While plain `[]byte` are at the core of this library, there are wrappers and bindings for protobuf to enable more convenient serialization.

 ## Installation